lad1337/trx4-mixer/README.md

 - PIN 6: control **back differential** servo
 - PIN 16: control **lights**

-Note: light pin is simply setting the pin the HIGH as it is assumming you are running a Traxxas TRX8028
+Note: light pin is simply set to HIGH as it is assumming you are running a Traxxas TRX8028

+### Other

+- PIN RAW: any positive from the receiver
+- PIN GND: any negaive from the receiver

 ![example](example.jpg)